Mutualism (biology): Service-service relationships

 Strict service-service interactions are very rare, for reasons that are far from clear.
 One example is the relationship between sea anemones and anemone fish in the family Pomacentridae: the anemones provide the fish with protection from predators (which cannot tolerate the stings of the anemone's tentacles) and the fish defend the anemones against butterflyfish (family Chaetodontidae), which eat anemones.
 However, in common with many mutualisms, there is more than one aspect to it: in the anemonefish-anemone mutualism, waste ammonia from the fish feeds the symbiotic algae that are found in the anemone's tentacles.
 Therefore, what appears to be a service-service mutualism in fact has a service-resource component.
 A second example is that of the relationship between some ants in the genus Pseudomyrmex and trees in the genus Acacia, such as the whistling thorn and bullhorn acacia.
 The ants nest inside the plant's thorns.
 In exchange for shelter, the ants protect acacias from attack by herbivores (which they frequently eat when those are small enough, introducing a resource component to this service-service relationship) and competition from other plants by trimming back vegetation that would shade the acacia.
 In addition, another service-resource component is present, as the ants regularly feed on lipid-rich food-bodies called Beltian bodies that are on the Acacia plant.

-In the neotropics, the ant Myrmelachista schumanni makes its nest in special cavities in Duroia hirsute.
+In the neotropics, the ant Myrmelachista schumanni makes its nest in special cavities in Duroia hirsuta.
 Plants in the vicinity that belong to other species are killed with formic acid.
 This selective gardening can be so aggressive that small areas of the rainforest are dominated by Duroia hirsute.
 These peculiar patches are known by local people as "devil's gardens".